 Method:

-- Rinse the rice 2-3 times with cool water or until it becomes clear, discard the water.
+- Rinse the rice 2-3 times with cool water or until the water runs clear, and drain well.

-- Place the rice in a medium-sized pot, add 4 cups of water and 1/2 teaspoon salt.
+- Place the rice in a medium pot, add 4 cups of water and 1/2 teaspoon salt.
 Bring to a boil on medium-high heat.

-- When the water starts boiling add 2 tablespoons oil or butter depending on your preference, gently stir once or twice with a wooden spoon.
+- Once the water reaches a boil, add 2 tablespoons of oil or butter, depending on your preference, and gently stir once or twice with a wooden spoon.

 khoresh.